Fluid Mixing and Scaling is part of a free web series, GWB Online Academy, by Aqueous Solutions LLC.

-The horizontal axis shows the extent of mixing from purely the first fluid (seawater, on the left) to purely the second (brine, on the right); a mixing value of 0.4, for example, represents a mixture of 60% of the first fluid and 40% of the second.
+The horizontal axis shows the extent of mixing from purely the SO42− rich seawater fluid (composition set in the Basis pane) to purely the Ba2+ rich brine (composition set in the Reactants pane).
+A mixing value of 0.4, for example, represents a mixture of 60% of the original seawater and 40% of the reactant brine.

 We plotted the concentration of the Ba++ and SO4−− components in the fluid and assembled the two plots into a single figure in MS PowerPoint.